 If the weather is good, going to the banks of the River Thames and watching the sailors compete is one of the best things to do in March in London.

-3. Taste the typical Mother's Day sweet
+3. Try a Mother's Day sweet

-Unlike in Spain which is celebrated in May, in London Mother's Day is in March.
+Unlike in Spain, which is celebrated in May, in London Mother's Day is in March.
 This day is known as Mothering Sunday and is celebrated on the last Sunday of the month.
 If you travel with your mother or you are a mother, this day has some traditions linked to it and there are many options to celebrate it in the English capital.

 A good option to celebrate it with your mothers is tasting the typical cake of that day, the Simnel Cake, in the many cafes that prepare it for that particular day.
 There are countless cafes that serve this typical Mother's Day cake but here are some of the best known: